xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 Similarly, prefer `offstage` rather than 'offStage`.

+### Avoid double negatives in APIs.

+Name your boolean variables in positive ways, such as "enabled" or "visible", even if the default value is true.

+This is because, when you have a property or argument named "disabled" or "hidden", it leads to code such as `input.disabled = false` or `widget.hidden = false` when you're trying to enable or show the widget, which is very confusing.

 ### Prefer naming the argument to a setter `value`

 Unless this would cause other problems, use `value` for the name of a setter's argument.
 This makes it easier to copy/paste the setter later.